-One by one arguments against the faith were answered until already having his imagination "baptised" and his reason satisfied, he felt the "steady, unrelenting approach of Him whom I so earnestly desired not to meet."
-Once while riding on a bus in Oxford, Lewis had the sense that he was "holding something at bay, or shutting something out."
+Once while riding on a bus in Oxford, Lewis had the sense that he was "holding something at bay, or shutting something out" (p.
+131).
 He could either open the door or let it stay shut, but to open the door "meant the incalculable."
-Finally he gave in, knelt and prayed one night, "the most dejected and reluctant convert in all England."
-At this time he only became a Theist and began considering who Christ was and sorting through other religious views.
+He finally submitted himself to God, the most "dejected and reluctant convert" in all England.
+This belief in God happened in 1929, but it was not until 1931 that he surrendered himself to Christ.